IamCenie925/mern-CnoteAThinkboard/README.md

 ---

 ## 🚀 Features
 - ✍️ Create, edit, and delete notes in a card-based UI.
-- 📂 Organize ideas and tasks visually.
-- 🔔 Simple reminders and intuitive workflow.
 - 📡 RESTful API with CRUD operations.
 - 🗄️ MongoDB integration for data storage and retrieval.
 - 🌐 Deployed online via Render for live access.